 DegreeWorks is a web-based tool to help students and advisors monitor progress toward degree completion.
 DegreeWorks looks at the degree requirements of the Southeast Missouri State University Undergraduate and Graduate Bulletins and the coursework completed to produce an easy-to-read audit.
 In addition, students can also find grades, advisor information, current holds, etc. For more information, click the button below.DegreeWorks

-Before graduating from Southeast, students are required to complete three general graduation requirements: the Career Linkage (CL 001-004) proficiency series, the Measure of Academic Proficiency and Progress Exam (MAPP 2), and the Writing Proficiency Exam (WP 003).
+Before graduating from Southeast, students are required to complete two general graduation requirements: the Measure of Academic Proficiency and Progress Exam (MAPP 2), and the Writing Proficiency Exam (WP 003).
 As an advisor, it is important to be informed on these requirements and when they are completed during a student's academic career at Southeast.
 For more information, click the button below.

 The GPA Predictor allows students to enter upcoming courses and the grades they plan to achieve.
 The results will show what a student's cumulative GPA would be, if the student achieves the grades they entered into the calculator.
 Please note, due to the working with cumulative GPA, a student will need information from their transcript to use this tool.
 Students may view/print unofficial copies of their transcripts through the portal (MySouthe@st).
 Students are provided with instructions on accessing their unofficial transcripts on the Students page of this website, under the Advising Process tab.

 The Semester GPA Calculator works a lot like the GPA Predictor but does not require the student to know information from their transcript and only provides what a student's semester GPA would be, if they achieved the grades they entered.
 Students may use this tool to aid them in knowing what it will take to retain a scholarship, come off of or prevent academic probation, etc.